pjakiela/ECON370/4-ols.md

 7. Find the beta that minimizes the RSS using R or Python's numerical minimization functions.
 8. Repeat the process for a multivariate regression.

 A text file outlining the steps in the lab is available [here](ECON370-lab4.txt).

-When you are finished with the lab, you can upload it [here](https://www.gradescope.com/courses/854937/assignments/5082657/).
+-->